 5. Snack Bins for Kids

-Every Sunday: 5 minutes → pull old items forward, jot what’s low, plan meals.
+Every Sunday: In 5 minutes, I pull old items forward, write down what is low, and plan meals.

-Ask kids: “Which 3 dinners do you want this week?”
-They’ll complain less and waste less.
+Request your kids: "Which three dinners would you like this week?
+They will complain less and waste less.

 Let them wash rice, stir soup, or pack snacks.
 They respect food more when they help.